 So basically, if you drink or inhale enough coolant, you might screw up your brain, your heart might fail, you could lose feeling in part of your face, get a twitchy eye, lose your hearing, suffer kidney failure, get blurry vision, and, if you’re pregnant, potentially develop birth defects in your unborn child.
 Don’t drink or inhale coolant, then!

-The good news is that touching coolant or getting into your eye is relatively safe.
+The good news is that touching coolant or getting it into your eye is relatively safe.
 So there’s that

 Windshield washer fluid is about one third methanol by weight, and methanol is very unpleasant stuff.
 I looked up the safety data sheet for Splash and Peak, two very common washer fluid sold in the U.S., and found that, like antifreeze, inhaling or ingesting washer fluid could lead to kidney, central nervous system or optic never damage.